Leicester: Tertiary

 Leicester is home to two universities, the University of Leicester, which attained its Royal Charter in 1957 and was ranked 12th by the 2009 Complete University Guide, and De Montfort University, which opened in 1969 as Leicester Polytechnic and achieved university status in 1992.
+In 2025, the University of Leicester was named as the Daily Mail University of the Year.

 It is also home to the National Space Centre off Abbey Lane, due in part to the University of Leicester being one of the few universities in the UK to specialise in space sciences.

 Religion

 The Cathedral Church of Saint Martin, Leicester, usually known as Leicester Cathedral, is the Church of England cathedral and is the seat of the Bishop of Leicester.
 The church was elevated to a collegiate church in 1922 and made a cathedral in 1927 following the establishment of a new Diocese of Leicester in 1926.

 The Church of England parish church of St Nicholas is the oldest place of worship in the city.
 Parts of the church certainly date from about 880 AD, and a recent architectural survey suggested possible Roman building work.
 The tower is Norman.
 By 1825 the church was in an extremely poor condition, and plans were made for its demolition.
 Instead, it was extensively renovated between 1875 and 1884, including the building of a new north aisle.
 Renovation continued into the twentieth century.
 A fifteenth-century octagonal font. from the redundant Church of St Michael the Greater, Stamford, was transferred to St Nicholas.

 St Peter's Lane takes its name from the former medieval church of that name, which closed in the 1570s, its parish having merged with All Saints church.

-In the 19th century Leicester was a centre for Nonconformist sects and many religious buildings were built including Baptist, Congregational, Methodist as well as Catholic congregations.
+From the mid 17th century Leicester became a noted centre for Protestant Nonconformity and many sects constructed places of worship in the city including the Baptists, the Congregationalists, the Quakers, the Methodists, and the Unitarians.
+By the 19th century the Baptist, Methodist, and Congregational presence had grown to include churches in several districts across the city and the Nonconformist conscience did much to impact the city's progressive politics.
+Many of these congregations are still active.
+In the aftermath of Catholic Emancipation in the 19th century a number of Roman Catholic churches and schools have been established in the city (see Catholic churches in Leicester).

 In 2011 Christians were the largest religious group in the city at 32.4%, with Muslims next (18.6%), followed by Hindus (15.2%), Sikhs (4.4%), Buddhists (0.4%), and Jews (0.1%).
 In addition, 0.6% belonged to other religions, 22.8% identified with no religion and 5.6% did not respond to the question.
 The city is home to places of worship or gathering for all the faith groups mentioned and many of their respective sub-denominations.
 In the case of Judaism, for example, with only 0.1% declaring it as their faith, the city hosts two active synagogues: one Liberal and one Orthodox.